mschvarc/SoftwareEvolution18/README.md

 | --- |  --- |  --- |  --- |  --- |  --- |
 | SmallSQL | 74% | 7% | 12% | 6% | `--` |
 | HSQLDB | 65% | 13% | 11.6% | 10% | `--` |

+## Test Quality

+We look at each **test** method in the project source and investigate the test quality.
+The test quaility metric as proposed by SIG is to either look at the unit test coverage percentage or to look at the number of assert statements.
+Due to the fact that neither SmallSQL or HSQLDB use Maven for their tests, it would be difficult to use standardized Maven plugins (e.g.: JaCoCo) to get the resulting code coverage.
+We picked the metric using the number of assert statements per method.
+We count the number of `assert*`, `@Expect` and `@Test(expected = .*\.class)` code statements in the method's source code.
+From this we classify test methods as either having zero assert (or related) statements or having at least one.
+For the ones having at least one assert statement, we count their number of occurences per the test.

+For `--` rating there are more than 10% no assert test cases, for `-` rating this must be between 5% and 10%.
+For ratings above `0` we classify according to assertion density (average of assert statements per single test method).

+### Results

+TODO

 ## Aggregated Metrics